Tron: Critical response

-The film was well received by critics.
+The film was met with mixed reviews by critics.
 Roger Ebert of the Chicago Sun-Times gave the film four out of four stars and described it as "a dazzling movie from Disney in which computers have been used to make themselves romantic and glamorous.
 Here's a technological sound-and-light show that is sensational and brainy, stylish and fun".
 However, near the end of his review, he noted (in a positive tone), "This is an almost wholly technological movie.
 Although it's populated by actors who are engaging (Bridges, Cindy Morgan) or sinister (Warner), it's not really a movie about human nature.
 Like Star Wars or The Empire Strikes Back but much more so, this movie is a machine to dazzle and delight us".
 Ebert closed his first annual Overlooked Film Festival with a showing of Tron.
 Gene Siskel of the Chicago Tribune also awarded four out of four stars, calling it "a trip, and a terrifically entertaining one at that...It's a dazzler that opens up our minds to our new tools, all in a traditional film narrative."
-Each gave the film two thumbs up.
+Each gave the film "two thumbs up".
 Tron was also featured in Siskel and Ebert's video pick of the week in 1993.